Exploring Our Infrastructure and Design

 • (2) Both models are loaded into the InferenceServer instance to make them available for inference via API endpoints.

 • (3) Once the infrastructure is ready, it’s time to start generating data.
-The Battery simulator item is a Quarkus component that simulates the battery of a driving electric vehicle and sends telemetry data to the Mosquitto MQTT broker that acts as the central messaging hub, receiving the data coming from the emulated sensors.
+The Battery simulator item is a Quarkus component that simulates the battery consumption of an operating autonomous vehicle and sends telemetry data to the Mosquitto MQTT broker that acts as the central messaging hub, receiving the data coming from the emulated sensors.

-• (4) Two different Came Quarkus components are in charge of reading the data from Mosquitto and send it to the Battery Monitoring System (BMS) app.
+• (4) Two different Camel Quarkus components are in charge of reading the data from Mosquitto and send it to the Battery Monitoring System (BMS) app.
 The mqtt2ws exposes the data as Websocket for the BMS Dashboard and the data ingester stores it in InfluxDB.
-From there, a scheduled task running every 10 minutes, collects all the data stored in the time series database and sends it to the data MinIO bucket.
+From there, a scheduled pipeline running every 10 minutes in the SNO, collects all the data stored in the time series database during the last hour and is used to re-train both models.

 • (5) The Battery Monitoring System application includes a component that retrieves real-time data from InfluxDB and sends it as queries to the two inference endpoints and receives the predictions from the AI models currently being served.